TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview.md

 By understanding and using these resource attributes, you can gain better insights into your Tyk Gateway and service instances.

-### Span Attributes
-Span attributes offer information about a specific operation within a trace, such as a single API request.
-They can include metrics like how long an individual middleware took to execute, the HTTP method used in a request, and much more.
-By scrutinizing the span attributes, you can deduce the particulars of each operation, making it easier to pinpoint bottlenecks, errors, or other issues.
-Tyk sets specific span attributes automatically:

-- `tyk.api.name`: API name.
-- `tyk.api.orgid`: Organization ID.
-- `tyk.api.id`: API ID.
-- `tyk.api.path`: API listen path.
-- `tyk.api.tags`: If tagging is enabled in the API definition, the tags are added here.

 #### Common HTTP Span Attributes
 Tyk follows the OpenTelemetry semantic conventions for HTTP spans.
 You can find detailed information on common attributes [here](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/http/http-spans.md#common-attributes).